oxyppgyn/Python-general/README.md

 ### misc
 - `hashDirectoryFiles` - Create hashes for all files in a folder and output to a `.txt` file.
 Useful for finding duplicate files in one or more folders.
 - `renameFileToDate` - Rename files in a folder to the date shown in file explorer (date format: YYYY-MM-DD HH-MM-SS).
+- `scriptTimer` - Configurable timer for scripts.
+Also useful for finding errors with various object conditions.
+Options for multiple iterations, setting different parameters per iteration, and tracking outputs of specific variables in the target script.